Best Color Smart Bulbs 2026: WiZ Wins, No Hub

 What We Love

-• 10,000-plus scenes ship in the Hue app, the Hue Sync entertainment system delivers gaming-grade lighting, and Hue Entertainment API enables sub-30 ms response.
+- A deep scene library ships in the Hue app, the Hue Sync entertainment system delivers gaming-grade lighting, and the Hue Entertainment API enables low-latency response.

-• Zigbee mesh through the Bridge yields sub-30 ms response and the lowest latency for whole-home automation; local processing survives internet outages.
+- Zigbee mesh through the Bridge yields rock-solid connectivity for whole-home automation; local processing survives internet outages.

 What Could Be Better